apache/incubator-stormcrawler/external/elasticsearch/README.md

 The [Metrics dashboard](http://localhost:5601/#/dashboard/Crawl-metrics) in Kibana can be used to monitor the progress of the crawl.

 #### Per time period metric indices (optional)
-Note, a second option for the _metrics_ index is available.
-The `ES_IndexInit.sh` script can be edited, and the _storm-metrics-template_ section uncommented.
-This creates a dynamic template mapping for any index whose name matches _metrics-*_, enabling the use of per time period indices.
+Note, a second option for the _metrics_ index is available: the use of per time period indices.
 This best practice is [discussed on the Elastic website](https://www.elastic.co/guide/en/elasticsearch/guide/current/time-based.html).

 The crawler config YAML must be updated to use either the day or month Elasticsearch metrics consumer, as shown below with the per day indices consumer:
 ```